SEO negative attack? 12-step guide to help you reverse the damage.

 Signs of a negative SEO attack

-You may notice things like a drop in your ranking on the search engine results page (SERP), a drop in traffic, or possibly an increase in traffic from less-than-reputable sources… My guess is if you are reading this, you already know you know your website has been hit, and you are ready to do something about it.
-So what can you do?
+You may notice things like a drop in your ranking on the search engine results page (SERP), a drop in traffic, or possibly an increase in traffic from less-than-reputable sources… If you’re reading this, you likely suspect your website has been hit and you’re ready to take action.

 Here are the tools I will be using in these examples and what you should consider getting access to in order to counter a negative SEO attack